stlab/better-code/better-code/src/chapter-3-errors.md

     ```

 In fact, for reasons just detailed, it's very common that nothing
-about errors needs to be documented at all: `throws` (or `Result`) in
+about errors needs to be documented at all: `throws` in the function
-the function signature indicates that arbitrary errors can be thrown
+signature indicates that arbitrary errors can be thrown and no further
-and no further information about errors is required to use the
+information about errors is required to use the function correctly.
-function correctly.

 That does not mean that possible error types and conditions should
 *never* be documented.
 If you anticipate that clients of a function